allthingslinux/tux/docs/content/developer/concepts/core/logging.md

 ---
 title: Logging System
 description: Centralized logging configuration using loguru with environment-based levels, third-party interception, and structured logging.
+tags:
+  - developer-guide
+  - concepts
+  - core
+  - logging
 ---

 # Logging System

-!!! wip "Work in progress"
+!!! warning "Work in progress"
     This section is a work in progress.
 Please help us by contributing to the documentation.

 Tux uses loguru for all logging, providing a single global logger configured once at startup.
 The logging system routes all application and third-party library logs through loguru with consistent formatting, making debugging easier.